firework-launcher/launcher/README.md

 * Notes

 You can create notes for each channel that can be displayed in the sequences, making it easier to know which fireworks are which while creating a show.
-This can also be useful when launching the fireworks manually
+This can also be useful when launching the fireworks manually.

 * Sequences